codebar/tutorials/sql/lesson5/tutorial.md

 The previous lessons showed you how to manipulate data from a single table. _Lesson 5_ will show you how to combine data from multiple tables and will bring out the _relational_ part of relational databases.

-Tables in a relational database relate to each other as they contain keys which allow information from multiple tables to be combined easily.
-The real power of relational databases, and SQL, comes from working with multiple tables at once.
+Tables in a relational database are related by having common values in the fields of the tables.
+These fields are known as keys.
+These allow information from multiple tables to be combined.

 In this lesson we will keep using the same database as before (https://sqliteonline.com/#fiddle-5be888fa749e451ljodase3y)